OSGeo/gdal/doc/source/drivers/raster/heif.rst

 libheif 1.4 or later is needed to support images with more than 8-bits per channel.

+Later versions of libheif may also support one or more of AVIF (AV1 in HEIF), JPEG, JPEG 2000 and uncompressed images depending on compile-time options.

 The driver can read EXIF metadata (exposed in the ``EXIF`` metadata domain) and XMP metadata (exposed in the ``xml:XMP`` metadata domain)

-The driver will expose the thumbnail as an overview (when its number of bands matches the one of the full resolution image)
+The driver will expose the thumbnail as an overview (when its number of bands matches the number of bands in the full resolution image)

 If a file contains several top-level images, they will be exposed as GDAL subdatasets.